-Issuing shares allows many individuals to participate in the financing of a corporation.
-Both small and large investors are able to participate because of the relatively small cost of a share, and the ease with which ownership can be transferred - shares are simply purchased or sold.
+Issuing stock allows many individuals to participate in the financing of a corporation.
+Both small and large investors are able to participate because of the relatively small cost of a share of stock, and the ease with which ownership can be transferred - stocks are simply purchased or sold.
 Large amounts of capital can be raised by a corporation because the risks and rewards of ownership can be spread among many investors.

-A corporation only receives money when shares are first issued.
-Once a share is issued, it can be bought and sold a number of times by various investors.
+A corporation only receives money when stocks are first issued.
+Once a stock is issued, it can be bought and sold a number of times by various investors.
 These subsequent transactions between investors do not affect the corporation's balance sheet.